KostasBzn/Udemy_Python_Small_Projects/README.md

 ### 5. **Pong Game**
    - A simple Pong game implemented in Python using the `turtle` module practicing with **Object-Oriented Programming (OOP)**.

+### 6. **Turtle Crossing Game 🐢**
+   -  A fun and challenging Turtle Crossing game implemented in Python using the `turtle` module.
+Help the turtle cross the road safely while avoiding incoming cars!

 ## How to Use
 1. Clone the repository
 2. Navigate to the folder